secondodb/secondo-container-image/Run.md

-# Using the Secondo Image
+# Using the Secondo Image with Docker [Deprecated]

+**This section is deprecated.
+Please use Kubernetes instead of Docker**.

 The following describes how to run and use the Secondo database.